Khalid Masud

-Allama Khalid Masud (16 December 1935 – 1 October 2003), was a Muslim scholar of Pakistan.
-He spent the major part of his life with Moulana Amin Ahsan Islahi.
-He conveyed ideas and thoughts of his teacher and Imam Farhi to general public.
+Allama Khalid Masud (16 December 1935 – 1 October 2003) was a Muslim scholar of Pakistan.
+He spent the major part of his life with Maulana Amin Ahsan Islahi.
+He conveyed ideas and thoughts of his teacher and Imam Farhi to the general public.
 He wrote a number of books and articles and delivered lectures on Islam, science and other subjects.

 By profession he was a chemical engineer but he spent his life in serving Farahi's school of thought.
 He worked as in charge of Idara Taddabur e Qur'an o Hadith.

 Early life

 Allama Khalid Masud was born in Lilla Town, Jhelum District, Pakistan.
-He belonged to a religious family having association with sufi school of thought, Naqshbandi Mujaddadi.
-But he and his father Saif U Rehman both were not under influence of sufism and they concentrated mainly towards Qur'an and Sharia.
+He belonged to a religious family having association with Sufi school of thought, Naqshbandi Mujaddadi.
+But he and his father Saif U Rehman both were not under influence of Sufism and they concentrated mainly towards Qur'an and Sharia.
 His father Saif U Rehman completed his education in 1926 from Oriental College Lahore where he learnt Arabic as major subject.
 He was a scholarly person.
 He kept his eldest son with him during his teaching services in schools of different cities.
 He played a major role in upbringing of his beloved child.
 Khalid Masud learnt basics of Arabic and Persian from his father Saif U Rehman who was an Arabic teacher at his time.